Kano residents decry heatwave, erratic power as businesses struggle

-Residents of Kano State have expressed concern over a heatwave sweeping across the state and other parts of northern Nigeria.
+Residents of Kano State have expressed concerns over the persistent heatwave sweeping across the state and other parts of northern Nigeria.

-They also complained about erratic electricity supply, saying it is crippling socio-economic activities and making it harder to cope with the extreme weather.
+They also complained about erratic electricity supply, saying it cripples socio-economic activities and makes it harder to cope with the extreme weather.

 Speaking with the News Agency of Nigeria (NAN) in Kano, some residents and small-scale business operators described this hot season as one of the toughest in recent years.